Employment and employee benefits in Switzerland: overview

 In addition, the Federal Government can enact mandatory standard employment terms for certain industries or certain types of workers (Normalarbeitsvertrag).

 The employer and the employee can agree in the employment agreement on the employer's right to unilaterally change specific terms and conditions of employment, provided that clause is not abusive (which could be the case with respect to the main aspects of the contract, such as salary, holidays, and so on).
-If the parties have not agreed this point, the employer cannot unilaterally change the terms and conditions of employment.
+If the parties have not agreed this point, the employer cannot unilaterally change the contractual terms and conditions of employment.

 If the terms in question fall under the employer's authority to issue directives, the employer can unilaterally change these directives, again provided that change is not considered abusive.

 The employer can issue a "modification-termination" (Änderungskündigung) by offering changes in the terms and conditions of employment, and terminating the employment at the same time in the event that the employee does not accept the changes.
 However, the applicable notice period must be observed (see Question 19, Notice periods).
+Additionally, if modification-terminations are given to numerous employees, the provisions on mass dismissals may apply (see Question 21).

 Restrictions on working time